buhowski/react-typescript/public/text-data/mvp/AnotherDimension/AnotherDimensionEN.md

 # Another Dimension

-***Status:** Seeking Mad Geniuses*
+***Status:** In search of mad geniuses*

 [mobile-slider]

 ## Current Position

-I'm currently looking for team partners — in my opinion, this is the most challenging phase.
-The entire idea will be easily realized if I can find the right people and place them in the right positions.
-Then, a perpetual motion machine will start running.
+I am currently at the stage of finding partners for the team — in my opinion, this is the most difficult phase.
+The entire idea will be easily implemented if we manage to find the right people and place them in the right positions.
+Then the perpetual motion machine will start to work.

 ## Quick Action Plan

-I envision the following structure:
+I see the following structure:

 ### Start

 Three (the more, the better) relatively popular content creators are brought on as partners.
-[Presentation projects](/self-presentation) are filmed, feedback is analyzed — and this process continues until a path opens for the necessary investments to develop an MVP Journal.
+[Presentation projects](/self-presentation) are filmed and feedback is analyzed — and this process continues until a path to the necessary investment for the magazine's MVP development is opened.

-### Investment and "The Corp" Phase
+### **Investment & "The Corp" Phase**

-As soon as sufficient investments are secured, the journal's development begins, along with "[The Corp .!.](/the-corp)" series phase.
-This becomes a powerful stage of self-promotion and a demonstration of the future content's quality, expanding the audience and attracting new investments.
-The series will be filmed from the beginning until the project has run its course.
+Once sufficient investment is secured, the development of the magazine and the ["The Corp .!.”](/the-corp) series phase begins.
+This becomes a powerful stage of self-promotion and a demonstration of the quality of future content, expanding the audience and attracting new investments.

 ### Scaling

-Concurrently, scaling efforts will be underway.
-The next phase involves working with a core audience, who will be given the choice of which project to pursue next.
-This encourages audience initiative, further expanding reach and bringing in new investments.
+Scaling happens in parallel with this.
+The next phase involves working with the core audience, who are given a choice of which project to do next.
+This encourages initiative from viewers, expanding the audience even more and bringing in new investments.

-## Outlook
+## Prospects

-I imagine that within one year, it will be possible to capture the attention of absolutely everyone with this kind of motivational environment.
-Essentially, we'll be doing the same things we'd do separately, but united in one place, which can build a new empire.
-And I'm confident that we'll at least break even on the infinite development of such a future.
+I imagine that within one year it is possible to attract the attention of absolutely everyone to this kind of motivational environment.
+In essence, we will be doing the same thing as we would separately, but by uniting in one place, we can build a new empire.
+And here I am confident that we will pay for ourselves for at least the infinite development of such a future.